-- Arizona state law requires that every new business designates an Arizona registered agent that will be available during regular business hours at a physical address within the state’s borders.
+- Arizona state law requires that every new Arizona LLC designates an Arizona registered agent that will be available during regular business hours at a physical address within the state’s borders.

-- Small firms in mining, quarrying, oil and gas extraction have a pretty low number of SMB employment with only 1,594 employees and comprising only 1,254 small businesses.
+- Small firms in mining, quarrying, and oil and gas extraction have a pretty low number of SMB employment, with only 1,594 employees and comprising only 1,254 small businesses.

 - SMBs created 44,301 new jobs in 2019.
 Firms with fewer than 20 employees account for 25,320 of these new jobs.